-This master's in Chemistry provides an overview of chemistry topics as practised in modern research.
-You'll receive speciality training in areas of organic, inorganic, physical and analytical chemistry.
+This MSc in chemistry provides an overview of topics as practised in modern research.
+You'll receive training in areas of organic, inorganic and, physical chemistry and be able to specialise by taking optional courses in topics such as catalysis, energy materials or drug chemistry.

 Through this MSc Chemistry you'll achieve a high level of research competence.
 The research project and dissertation will provide you with training in tackling a significant research problem.
 You'll also develop skills to communicate the results of these research problems.